leportella/v4/content/en/posts/2021-06-17-devjourney.md

   - career
 featured-img: devjourney
 translationKey: devjourney
+img-description: On the left side there is a boat drawing in shades of blue and the sky background is filled with whites zeros and ones.
+On the right side there is the name of the podcast called Dev Journey
 slug: devjourney
 date: 2021-06-07T15:25:52+01:00
 ---

-I talked to Tim Bourguignon at the Dev Journey podcast about carreer life and mentoring.
+I talked to Tim Bourguignon at the Dev Journey podcast about career life and mentoring.

 <!--more-->